ninpwn/ninpwn.github.io/index.md

 # About Me

-My name's Dean, I am 20 years old and originally from Hadera, Israel.
+My name's Dean Erlich, I am 20 years old and originally from Hadera, Israel.
 \
+\
 Ever since I can remember myself I have been immeresed with technology, but in recent years I found myself heavily invested in learning cyber security, exploit research and exploit development through various sources such as CTFs, Courses and hands-on experience.
+\
 \
 I hope that at some point in my life this passion becomes my career :3.